Capelinha/alexa-sls-bus/README.md

 # alexa-sls-bus

-Enjoy alexa is a serverless stack that represents the services for alexa.
+This is a serverless stack that represents the services for alexa.

 ## Requirements